watson-intu/self-docs/workshops-devcon/Workshop5–RunningIntuOnARaspberryPi/lab-docs/workshop_5.md

 ## 4. Configuring your `body.json` file
 1. We will add a few extra parameters to the body.json:

-    1. On your Raspberry Pi open your `body.json` file using your favorite text editor.
+    1. On your Raspberry Pi open your `body.json` file located at `self-sdk-master/bin/raspi/etc/profile/body.json`

     2. Locate the `m_Libs` variable, and change it to read: